 Settlement services help newcomers adjust to life in Canada.
 And, these services can help to remove financial, social, and cultural barriers that are vital to your success in Canada.
 Settlement agencies offer a variety of programs and services.

 A settlement agency can work with you on a one-to-one basis.
 Settlement workers understand that adjusting to life in a new country is hard.
-And having a one-to-one conversation with a settlement worker will help them understand your needs so they can serve you better.
+Having a one-to-one conversation with a settlement worker will help them understand your needs to serve you better.
+So it’s important to identify your needs and share information about your culture, education, and skillset.

 Based on your needs, they can provide you with support services such as child care, translation, transportation, and many other services.
 Working together, you can work towards achieving your goals in Canada.